clinotes/server/README.md

 The service at [clinot.es](https://clinot.es) is a remote note management service with a [CLI client](https://github.com/clinotes/client).
 Use the hosted service or feel to host it by yourself, it works fine with Heroku and the default PostgreSQL add-on.

+## License

+Feel free to use the server code, it's released using the [GPLv3 license](https://github.com/clinotes/server/blob/master/LICENSE.md).

 ## Features

 - [x] Create account